mxro/maxrohde-web/content/posts/2021/2021-06-11-book-review-anything-you-want/index.md

 ---
-authors:
-- max
-blog: maxrohde.com
+title: 'Book Review - Anything You Want'
+date: '2021-06-11'
 categories:
-- book-reviews
+  - 'book-reviews'
-date: "2021-06-11"
 tags:
-- book
+  - 'book'
-- book-review
+  - 'book-review'
-- business
+  - 'business'
-- entrepreneurship
+  - 'entrepreneurship'
-title: Book Review - Anything You Want
 ---

 Anything You Want is a short book that contains the lessons learnt by Derek Sivers while developing the business CD Baby.
 It is meant for those interested in starting their own business.